 1. Barbell Back Squat

-Primary focus: Quads, glutes, core
+Primary focus: Quads, glutes, core.

-Why it works: The back squat is a full-body powerhouse.
+The back squat is a full-body powerhouse.
 It builds strength, improves posture, and reinforces your body’s ability to sit, stand, lift, and move more confidently.

 Instructions: